 Are you starting a competition prep to get back at an ex?
 To help you to stop binge eating?
 To get those last 10lbs of baby weight off?
 It’s important to check your motivation BEFORE starting a competition prep.

-If things are not stable with your health, your relationships, your body image, etc., you may find that when your competition prep gets tough (and it usually does at one point or another) you just don’t have the right motivation to stay in the game.
-Sure you can make travel or your stressful schedule work, but you could also find that it does more harm than good to add in one more thing.
+If your job, relationships, and finances are stable, and social obligations won’t disrupt your routine, prep is more likely to succeed.
+If your health, relationships, or body image are unstable, prep might become overwhelming when challenges arise (and they often do).
+Travel or a stressful schedule can work, but adding a prep might do more harm than good during tough times.
 During these times you may decide that it’s best to work on maintaining your physique and balancing stress levels instead of putting yourself through a prep that is not well-timed.
-Remember that there will ALWAYS be another show and another opportunity to prep.
-Most likely, the stress of adding in a competition when you’re going through a stressful or difficult time just makes life even less manageable.
+Remember, there will ALWAYS be another show and another opportunity to prep.
+The stress of adding in a competition when you’re going through a stressful or difficult time just makes life even less manageable.

 CONCLUSION: